bilal-Bhatti-u2133923/trafic-api/README.md

 ## Run in Development

-To run the Weather API in a development environment, follow these steps:
+To run the Trafic API in a development environment, follow these steps:

 Start the TypeScript Compiler in Watch Mode: